 - Bachelor of Science in Nursing (BSN) Post-Bachelor Degree (California)

 Do you already have a bachelor’s degree (BA or BS) but now want to prepare for licensure as a registered nurse while simultaneously earning a BSN degree?
 The BSN Post-Bachelor Degree program is for you.
 This program can be completed in 22 months.

 - Bachelor of Science in Nursing – Generic EntryThis is the program for those near the beginning of their college career.
 The program prepares degree candidates to develop critical thinking, communication, and therapeutic nursing skills within the framework of transcultural nursing.
 As Ms. Shelat explains, “National University trains students to become nurses from the beginning.
 Prospective students can take our accelerated prerequisite courses that will set the foundation of the much harder nursing courses.”
 Graduates of this nursing program in California are qualified to manage the nursing care of culturally diverse clients in a variety of settings.
 The length of the program is also 22 months.

 Graduate Nursing Programs Offered by National University

 Once you’ve attained your BSN, you may decide to go still further in your nursing career.
-With your degree in hand, you will be able to take advantage of one of NU’s two Master of Science in Nursing programs (Master of Science in Nurse Anesthesia and Master of Science in Nursing).
-There are four specializations offered: MSN with Family Nurse Practitioner (FNP) and the MSN with Psychiatric Mental Health Nurse Practitioner (PMHNP), each taking 18 months; and the MSN with Nursing Administration (NA) and the MSN with Nursing Informatics (NI), each taking 12 months.
+With your degree in hand, you will be able to take advantage of one of NU’s two Master of Science in Nursing programs (Master of Science in Nursing and RN-Master of Science in Nursing Pathway).

 There are also a number of certificates offered by the School of Health and Human Services at National: